H{\"o}rmander Functional Calculus for Poisson Estimates: Introduction

 In Section \ref{Sec 2 Prelims} we will introduce the necessary background and cite a theorem which allows to pass from $R$-bounds on the semigroup to a H\"ormander functional calculus.
-In Section \ref{Sec 3 Main Thm} we state and prove the result of this article.
+In Section \ref{Sec 3 Main Thm} we state and prove the main result, Theorem \ref{Thm Main} and Corollary \ref{Cor Ha calculus} of this article.
+In Section \ref{Sec 4 Examples}, an application to a concrete operator is given, for which a H\"ormander theorem was previously unknown, and two further examples entering our context are discussed.
+Finally, in Section \ref{Sec Proof Lem Prelim}, two proofs of technical lemmas are annexed.